SpyicyDev/run.nvim/README.md

   - Shell commands (run in floating terminal)
   - Vim commands (prefixed with `:`)
   - Lua functions (that return either of the above)
-- **Command Chaining**: Run multiple commands in sequence or parallel
 - **File Path Substitution**: Use `%f` to reference the current file path

 ## Usage